The Fletcher School awards over $7 million in scholarship aid

 student's tuition charges are reduced, the Fletcher Scholarship will be

-Through the generosity of The Fletcher School Board of Overseers, the
+Through the generosity of The Fletcher School Board of Advisors and other alumni, the

 Committee on Admissions and Scholarships awards Bosworth Scholarships to the most outstanding MALD and MA candidates